jonas-fuchs/varVAMP/docs/usage.md

 ```
 ```
 positional arguments:
-  alignment output_dir  alignment to design primers on
+  input                 alignment file and dir to write results

 optional arguments:
   -h, --help            show this help message and exit